 EPB Sponsored and Supported Activities

-The Environmental Protection Board, in partnership with the St. Johns Riverkeeper, annually hosts a water education festval on the first weekend in February.
+Water Festival - The JEPB, in partnership with the St. Johns Riverkeeper, annually hosts a water education festval on the first weekend in February.
 This event provides attendees with information about our water resources and how we can protect and preserve them.
 The museum is free to the public and there are plenty of exhibits and presentations.
 Along with indoor activities, one of the more popular features of the festival are the free guided boat tours of the St. Johns River.

 Envirofest - This is a free family-friendly event focused on celebrating the connections between the arts and the world around us through an interactive museum.
 While exploring the Museum’s campus, guests will enjoy live music from local musicians, interactive booths and projects from environmentally conscious vendors and the opportunity to watch artists in action as they paint beautiful images using inspiration from the picturesque Cummer Gardens and St. Johns River.
 Participants usually include: the Cummer Museum’s Education Department, Environmental Protection Board, Florida Department of Environmental Protection, Florida Yards & Neighborhoods, Friends of Northeast Florida Community Gardens, Fun 4 First Coast Kids, GastroJax, MOSH, St. Johns Riverkeeper and others.
 The event is traditionally held the first weekend in October.